 It’s important to know why immigration issues temporary green cards.
 The law says that any marriage under two years is a presumed fake marriage.
 So the conditions on your green card require you to return to immigration in two years and re-prove your marriage or give a reason why you’re unable to do so.

 2. What rights do I have with a conditional green card?

 Are my rights limited with a conditional green card?

 Surprisingly, a conditional or temporary green card grants you the same rights as a permanent green card.
 The only difference is the validity period.

-That means you can live and work in the U.S. with a conditional green card as long as you are within the two-year period after immigration’s approval.
+That means you can live and work in the U.S. with this temporary green card as long as you are within the two-year period after immigration’s approval.
 Note: Although you can live and work in the U.S. on a conditional green card it’s illegal to vote.

 Can I travel with a conditional green card?

-Yes, you can travel abroad with a conditional green card.
+Yes, you can travel abroad with this type of green card.
 But the better question is whether you have the right to come back to the U.S. with one.
 The answer is also “yes” — a conditional card allows you to reenter the U.S. after a trip aboard.

-But note that a conditional green card doesn’t allow you to live abroad.
+But note that no green card allows you to live abroad, conditionally or otherwise.
 As someone with a conditional green card, you have to reside in the U.S. If you demonstrate an intent to live abroad, immigration officials can decide that you gave up your residence and thus strip you of your green card.